nishant0426/sql-data-analytics-project/README.md

 ---
 🌟 About Me
 ---
 Hi there!
-I'm Nishant Kumar, a data enthusiast transitioning into the world of Data Analytics and Engineering.
+I'm Nishant Kumar, a data enthusiast transitioning into the world of Data Analytics.
 I work with Python (Pandas), MySQL, and Power BI to turn raw data into actionable insights.